We are taking the Design Comes as We Build project to the next level - the Homegrown Street!

-Kumbharwada is a pottery village in Dharavi formed by the migrant communities from Gujarat in the late 19th century.
-These migrant families brought to Mumbai their age-old tradition and skills and made pottery one of the most famous local crafts of Dharavi.
+Kumbharwada is a pottery village in Dharavi formed by migrant communities from Gujarat in the late 19th century.
+These migrant families brought to Mumbai their age-old traditions and skills and made pottery one of the most famous local crafts of Dharavi.
 To sustain their craft and tradition, families have worked together and created spaces that can facilitate their skills.
 The focus of this post is to understand the various stages involved in creating the pots and other products at Kumbharwada, and how each step in the process affects the usage and characteristics of the spaces around.

 Kumbharwada has five lanes also known as wadi’s, each wadi is lined up with multiple kilns which are surrounded by workshops and homes.
 One kiln is generally shared by 2 or 3 houses.
 And a few houses have smaller individual kilns.
 Most of these buildings around the kilns fall under the typology of a tool house - homes that double up as economic units.
-These multifunctional spaces, be it the house acting as a workshop, or the courtyard and streets becoming the places to dry artifacts, creates an ever busy and bustling neighbourhood with multiple stakeholders.
-But on the other hand these multi-function spaces come with their own issues, the community has to also adapt to live with the smoke from the kilns that fill up the streets and enter their homes.
+These multifunctional spaces, be it the house acting as a workshop, or the courtyard and streets becoming the places to dry artifacts, creates an ever-busy and bustling neighborhood with multiple stakeholders.
+But on the other hand, these multi-function spaces come with their own issues, the community has to also adapt to live with the smoke from the kilns that fill up the streets and enter their homes.

 There is a specific process that the Kumbhar community follows while making the artefacts.
-It starts by bringing in the raw material from Gujarat, Nashik, and the border of Mumbai.
+It starts by bringing in raw material from Gujarat, Nashik, and the border of Mumbai.
 Bringing the material from Gujarat again connects the artisans to their roots.
 The material is powdered and filled into sacks which are then brought into Mumbai.
-These sacks are stored either in the corners of the workshops, on the lower level of their homes, or the corner right outside their homes.
+These sacks are stored either in the corners of the workshops, on the lower level of their homes, or in the corner right outside their homes.

 To start using this clay, water is added to the powder and the wet mixture is stomped on by 2-3 people at once, for a good amount of time, before it becomes suitable to be moulded.
 This process generally occurs indoors in a large room where the mixture can be spread onto a plastic sheet.
 In carrying out this process, a large portion of the workshop becomes unusable for a given period.
 Storage of the raw materials has to be done in suitable weather conditions.
 Protecting it from the rains, which are a very common occurrence in Mumbai is of utmost importance.